Public Inquiry Solicitor

 A

 Section 22 of the Inquiries Act allows for the protection of privileged material.
-If you have sensitive information that should not be disclosed during the inquiry, seek a restriction notice or order.
-Our experienced solicitors can guide you through this process and protect your interests while giving evidence.
+If you have sensitive information that should not be disclosed during such an inquiry, seek a restriction notice or order.
+Our experienced solicitors can guide you through this process and protect your interests while you give evidence.

 Q